7 reasons why you should travel to Turkmenistan right now

 On the territory of the country, natural gas reserves are concentrated, the fourth in the world by volume.

-Turkmenistan or Turkmenistan as it is correct?
-Officially, the country is called Turkmenistan, but it is also popularly called Turkmenistan.
+Turkmen or Turkmenistan as it is correct?
+Officially, the country is called Turkmenistan, but it is also popularly called Turkmen.
 It went from the time of the USSR.
 In 1924, the state became part of the Union republics and was named the Turkmen Socialist Republic or Turkmenistan.
 With the collapse of the Soviet Union, Turkmenistan gained independence and the status of a presidential republic.

 The country is closed even to citizens of the former Soviet Union.